the-teachingRSE-project/competencies/competencies.md

-    Sharing knowledge and skills within their group - peer support.& Often support teaching more widely, either through organised courses or ad hoc activities such as "code clinics".& Can run a range of teaching/training activities.
+    Sharing knowledge and skills within their group - peer support.& Often support teaching more widely, either through organised courses or ad hoc activities such as "code clinics".& Should have programs for a diverse range of teaching/training activities.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     PM&